Recycling

 Recycling Rate data is the percentage of household waste sent for reuse, recycling or composting.
 It is derived from WasteDataFlow (web-based-system for municipal waste reporting by UK local authorities to Government).
 The WasteDataFlow system went live on 30 April 2004.

-In 2021, analysis of Defra’s data on waste collection by local authorities ranked Buckinghamshire Council 66 out of 338 authorities.
-In 2020/21 the data shows that 51.2% of household waste was sent for reuse, recycling or composting in Buckinghamshire.
+In 2022, analysis of Defra’s data on waste collection by local authorities ranked Buckinghamshire Council 80 out of 333 authorities (collection, unitary, and disposal), and 19 out of 94 unitary authorities.
+In 2021/22 the data shows that 49.2% of household waste was sent for reuse, recycling or composting in Buckinghamshire.

 Key: C – collection authority; U – Unitary authority; D – Disposal authority